Caring For Your Pup’s Skin at Home

 Additions

 What we recommend doing instead, when possible, is approaching things more holistically.
 If your pup is experiencing skin problems, it may be best to look within.
 Vets tend to diagnose most skin problems as an “allergy.”
-The holistic vet community, including us at Le Pawsh, believe that what you feed your dog has a greater impact on their well-being than most people consider.
+The holistic veterinarian community, and us at Le Pawsh, believe that what you feed your dog has a greater impact on their well-being than most people consider.
 We recommend feeding your dog a biologically appropriate, fresh food diet whenever possible.

 For more information about home grooming products, the foods we recommend and educational resources: